Laikipia Wilderness: Our full report

 Laikipia Wilderness opened in 2012 on the Ol Doinyo Lemboro Ranch about 2 hours drive north of Nanyuki.

-The six guest tents in the main camp are a good size, simply furnished with comfortable beds, bedside tables and lamps, storage shelves, and verandas with cane chairs and day beds looking out across the bush.
+The six guest tents in the Main Camp are a good size, simply furnished with comfortable beds, bedside tables and lamps, storage shelves, and verandas with cane chairs and day beds looking out across the bush.
 Four of them are designed for families, with twin beds in a clever additional wing (which can be zipped off so the tents can also be used as a conventional double).
-The large bathrooms are open air, with plumbed-in, super-hot, high pressure showers heated by kuni boilers (wood fire boilers) behind each tent.
+We love the large, open bathrooms that are accessed via a zip-up canvas wall at night (and left open during the day), with plumbed-in, super-hot, high-pressure showers heated by kuni boilers (wood fire boilers) that are located behind each tent.

 Behind the very simple kitchen and back-of-house area, a nearby rocky bluff looks north across the Ewaso Narok river (which flows north to join the Ewaso Nyiro a few miles downstream), and on this beautiful vantage point you'll often have sundowners or dinners around the fire.

-If you're staying for more than a couple of nights (as nearly every guest does), fly-camping is usually offered, a few miles from camp, with small tents and bedrolls around the campfire.
+If you're staying for more than a couple of nights (as nearly every guest does), fly-camping is usually offered, a few miles from camp, with small tents and bedrolls.
+This often takes place either around the campfire or on one of the camp's elevated sleepout decks (equipped with a discreet drop-loo), overlooking watering holes and dams that are usually frequented by hippos and elephants.
 You will always be accompanied by a trained firearms holder with a .375 rifle.

 Close to the river, Laikipia Wilderness has an annexe in the shape of "River Camp", consisting of a mess area and kitchen, with five simple, ensuite guest cottages.
-River Camp is usually booked bv large groups, but can also be used as an overflow camp on occasions.
+River Camp is usually booked by large groups on an exclusive-use basis, but can also be used as an overflow camp on occasions.

 In some camps, the comforts and atmosphere of the camp itself vie for attention with the out-of-camp activities on offer.
 That's not the case at Laikipia Wilderness.
-While the tents, lounge, mess and deck are perfectly fine (and the kitchen's output delicious), the most memorable aspects of a stay here are the day and night game drives (they have seven Land Cruisers in various formats – you can request a fully open one for game drives), morning and afternoon game walks and really great guiding.
+While the tents, lounge, mess and deck are perfectly comfortable (and the kitchen's output delicious), the most memorable aspects of a stay here are the day and night game drives (they have several Land Cruisers in various formats, including three photography vehicles and first priority black leopard vehicles – you can request a fully open one for game drives), morning and afternoon game walks, and really great guiding.

 The rewards of this rather rough and ready style include good opportunities to see the area's wild dogs.
 While the population was seriously reduced in 2017 following an outbreak of canine distemper which wiped out one of the two packs in this area, the other pack stabilised and numbers are increasing, and over the course of 2019-2021 two packs once again began denning in the district.